rbrennan55/project-sports-analytics-NHL/README.md

 ## Data Collection
 The data used for this analysis was collected from the Nation Hockey Leagues free Application Programing Interface (API) which included official NHL records and statistics for each season, team and player.
 It includes information such as player names, ages, nationalities, and team affiliations for each season.
-As well as all the statistical inforamtion for each player.
+As well as all the statistical information for each player.
 In order to harvest the information needed, the first task was to get a list of all Stanley Cup winners and losers for the past 30 years (1991-2022).
 To obtain this information, a scrap of:
 ```
 url = "https://en.wikipedia.org/wiki/List_of_Stanley_Cup_champions"
 ```